SAP/luigi/docs/README.md

 **Luigi Client**

-* [Lifecycle](luigi-client-api.md#lifecycle) gives you details on the life cycle of listeners, navigation Nodes, and Event data.
+* [Lifecycle](luigi-client-api.md#lifecycle) gives you details on the life cycle of listeners, navigation nodes, and Event data.
 * [Link Manager](luigi-client-api.md#linkmanager) guides you through the configuration of the Link Manager.
 * [UX Manager](luigi-client-api.md#uxmanager) shows you how to set up the UX Manager.